Glory-AI/Lecture_Project_Runthrough-LITA/README.md

 - After which I dragged the desired data column to be visualized to the card.
 The image below is a display of the output.

   ![image](https://github.com/user-attachments/assets/28832bd1-9270-4f97-b3e7-4879867089ff)
-- Then I made use  text box too to create title
+- Then I made use  text box too to create title of the report view page and adjusted it as necessary